-- Sets of 3 super-charged flying magnets that position themselves around a metallic robot or vehicle, and tear them apart through transistor-amplified magnetic force
+- Sets of three super-charged flying magnets that position themselves around a metallic robot or vehicle, and tear them apart through transistor-amplified magnetic force.

 - “Nuclear-powered clippers” (yes, really) that could break down matter to open a large shaft in front of the Iron Man armour (for instance to create underground tunnels within seconds).
 It’s a sort of continuous-fire broad disintegration beam, really.

 - Miniature fluoroscope goggle capable of seeing through thick stone walls.